 The oil boom in North Dakota and Montana has brought a flood of people to once sparsely-populated rural towns.
 The rapid pace of expansion in the town of Williston, North Dakota is putting pressure on all kinds of local services -- from fire and emergency response to road construction and utilities.
-The increased number of students in the public school system in Williston is crowding its now outdated facilities.
+As VOA's Kane Farabaugh reports, the increased number of students in the public school system in Williston is crowding its now outdated facilities.

 This program will begin at

 This program has ended and is being processed for playback.